xeen96/random-quote-machine/README.md

-# Random Quote Generator
+# Random Quote Machine

 This is one of the projects required for certification on [freeCodeCamp](https://www.freecodecamp.org/).
 It is part of the **Front End Development Libraries Certification** curriculum.

 ## Project Description

-The Random Quote Generator is a React-based application that dynamically generates random quotes and their authors.
+The Random Quote Machine is a React-based application that dynamically generates random quotes and their authors.
 Users can:

 - View a new random quote at the click of a button.
 - Share the current quote directly on Twitter using the "Tweet this quote!" button.